 Nordgold and Columbus combine to launch innovative new financial software solution designed specifically for gold miners

-LONDON,, Sept.
-14, 2021 /PRNewswire/ -- Nord Gold plc ("Nordgold" or the "Company"), the internationally diversified one million ounce gold producer and global IT consultancy Columbus are pleased to announce the launch of "CN Planning Analytics for the Mining Industry", an innovative corporate finance software solution tailored specifically to meet the challenges of the resources industry, in particular the gold sector.
+LONDON, Sept.
+16, 2021 /PRNewswire/ -- Nord Gold plc ("Nordgold" or the "Company"), the internationally diversified one million ounce gold producer and global IT consultancy Columbus are pleased to announce the launch of "CN Planning Analytics for the Mining Industry", an innovative corporate finance software solution tailored specifically to meet the challenges of the resources industry, in particular the gold sector.

 CN Planning Analytics is a highly effective software-based tool which provides a user friendly interface that facilitates the transparent planning, measurement, monitoring and reporting of gold mining companies' financial and operating performance.
 The tool is now available on the IBM Global Solutions Directory.